evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 Why it's not defined
 --------------------

-The best source I have is this quote from 2007:
+The best source I have is this quote from Roy Fielding in 2007.
+Roy is one of the main authors of the HTTP/1.1 rfcs, and also invented REST.

 > Yes.
 In other words, any HTTP request message is allowed to contain a message body, and thus must parse messages with that in mind.
 Server semantics for GET, however, are restricted such that a body, if any, has no semantic meaning to the request.
 The requirements on parsing are separate from the requirements on method semantics.
 >  So, yes, you can send a body with GET, and no, it is never useful to do so.